craftingcity/RollHighOrDie/Core Rules/Character Rules/Surviving.md

 When a day passes or you take a Full Rest, you will gain or lose conditions based on the amount of Rest you've had.

-If you complete a Full Rest, you lose one stack of the 'Exhausted' [[Condition]].
+If you complete a Full Rest, you lose one stack of the 'Exhausted' [[Condition]], and you gain the 'Well Rested' [[Condition]].

-If you Rest for more than 4 hours, but less than 8, nothing happens.
+If you Rest for more than 4 hours, but less than 8, you lose one stack of the 'Exhausted' [[Condition]].

 If you Rest for less than 4 hours, you gain one stack of the 'Exhausted' [[Condition]].